Global nonlinear stability of vortex sheets for the Navier-Stokes equations with large data: Esitmates for non-zero modes

 \subsection{Difficulty in the linear level}

 It follows from \cref{Q-4}$_1$ that

-The linear difficulty comes from the last term, $\p_3 \uvt \, w_3^\md,$ which is not able to be controlled, if the tangential part, $\abs{\p_3 \uvt_\perp} \lesssim \abs{\uvb} (t+\Lambda)^{-\frac{1}{2}},$ has neither smallness nor a sufficient decay rate.
+The linear difficulty comes from the last term, $\p_3 \uvt \, w_3^\md,$ which is not able to be controlled, if the tangential part, $\abs{\p_3 \uvt_\perp} \lesssim \abs{\uvb} (t+\Lambda)^{-\frac{1}{2}},$ has neither smallness nor a sufficiently fast decay rate.
 To overcome this difficulty, we choose the constant $\Lambda$ in \cref{profile-t} to be suitably large such that this bad term can be controlled by the dissipation.
-In fact, one can use \cref{profile-t,bdd-diff,poincare} to obtain the following estimate.
+In fact, one can use \cref{profile-t,bdd-diff,poincare} to obtain the following linear estimate.

 \begin{Lem} It holds that

 \end{Lem}